[Feb 11th 2019]

 [Page 170 line 24] Hoopoe a crested bird common in Greece and points east and south.
 It would be very rare to see one in England

 [Page 171 line 32] the Spec. had a middle The Spectator, named after Joseph Addison's (1672-1719) famous periodical, started as a weekly review in 1828 and is still being published in London (2008).
-A middle was one of a series of articles in the middle pages of the journal.
+A middle was one of a series of articles in the middle pages of the journal, a secondary editorial opinion piece.

 [Page 172 line 9] Epping Forest A pleasant country area some ten miles north of London.
 Kipling had spent a happy holiday with his mother there, as a child, after leaving 'The House of Desolation' at Southsea.